Green's function representations for Marchenko imaging without up/down decomposition: Elastodynamic Green's function representations

 \subsection{Representation for the homogeneous elastodynamic Green's function}

-The representations in sections \ref{sec5.1} and \ref{sec5.2} give the elastodynamic response to a source at $\bxS$, observed by a virtual receiver at $\bx$ inside the medium.
-Similar as in section \ref{sec3.3}, here we modify this representation, to create the response at the surface to a virtual source inside the medium.
+The representations in sections \ref{sec5.1} and \ref{sec5.2} give the elastodynamic response to a source at ${\bf x}_S$, observed by a virtual receiver at ${\bf x}$ inside the medium.
+Similar as in section \ref{sec3.3}, here we modify the representation of equation (\ref{eq349}), to create the response at the surface to a virtual source inside the medium.
 After that, we show how to obtain the response to this virtual source at a virtual receiver inside the medium.

-We start by renaming the coordinate vectors in equation (\ref{eq349}) as follows: $\bxS\to \bxB$, $\bxB\to \bxS$, $\bx\to \bxVS$.
+We start by renaming the coordinate vectors in equation (\ref{eq349}) as follows: ${\bf x}_S\to {\bf x}_R$, ${\bf x}_R\to {\bf x}_S$, ${\bf x}\to {{\bf x}_A}$.
 This yields, in combination with transposing all terms and applying source-receiver reciprocity on the left-hand side of equation (\ref{eq349}),

 Here superscript $\dagger$ denotes transposition and complex conjugation.
-The integral in equation (\ref{eq350}) describes elastodynamic redatuming of the sources from all $\bxS$ at the surface to virtual-source position $\bxVS$ in the subsurface.
+The integral in equation (\ref{eq350}) describes elastodynamic redatuming of the sources from all ${\bf x}_S$ at the surface to virtual-source position ${{\bf x}_A}$ in the subsurface.

-Our next aim is to derive a representation for the response observed by a virtual receiver at $\bxVB$ in the subsurface, given ${\bf G}(\bxB,\bxVS,\omega)$.
+Our next aim is to derive a representation for the response observed by a virtual receiver at ${\bf x}$ in the subsurface, given ${\bf G}({\bf x}_R,{{\bf x}_A},\omega)$.
 Similar as in section \ref{sec3.3}, we define the homogeneous elastodynamic Green's function

-The components of the columns in ${\bf G}(\bx,\bxVS,\omega)$ and ${\bf G}^*(\bx,\bxVS,\omega)$ obey equation (\ref{eqweedynG}), with source terms $i\omega\delta_{in}\delta(\bx-\bxVS)$ and $-i\omega\delta_{in}\delta(\bx-\bxVS)$, respectively, on the right-hand sides.
-Hence, the components of the columns of ${\bf G}_{\rm h}(\bx,\bxVS,\omega)$ obey this equation without a source on the right-hand side.
+The components of the columns in ${\bf G}({\bf x},{{\bf x}_A},\omega)$ and ${\bf G}^*({\bf x},{{\bf x}_A},\omega)$ obey equation (\ref{eqweedynG}), with source terms $i\omega\delta_{in}\delta({\bf x}-{{\bf x}_A})$ and $-i\omega\delta_{in}\delta({\bf x}-{{\bf x}_A})$, respectively, on the right-hand sides.
+Hence, the components of the columns of ${\bf G}_{\rm h}({\bf x},{{\bf x}_A},\omega)$ obey this equation without a source on the right-hand side.
 Following a similar reasoning as in section \ref{sec3.3}, we substitute

 into equation (\ref{eq318}).
 This gives